 It might sound old-fashioned, but a voice conversation is still one of the most valuable interactions that a sales professional can have with a prospect.
 Two important calls for inside sales are the cold call to set an appointment and the follow-up call to conduct a pitch.
 Using Close.io, the process for calling prospects & leads is reimagined as calls are now able to be answered & made with the press of a button right from within the app.
 Further, the calls are automatically synced directly to a contact's profile arming organizations with a 360 view of the activity happening on the frontlines.

 The role of the telephone in sales is no longer limited to voice calls.
 Text messaging has become a real part of our culture and the preferred method of communication for many professionals.
 Over the years, more and more inside sales professionals have begun messaging their prospects, leads and customers via text.
 That’s why we recently integrated SMS directly into our CRM system—the best inside sales professionals know the importance of keeping everything in a central place.
 Which takes us to arguably the most important tool on this list...

 The best CRM software will give you an overview of all your sales activities and help you stay on top of your pipeline.
-Most important, a great CRM system will arm you with the critical information and organizational tools you need to manage relationships more effectively.
+Most importantly, a great CRM system will arm you with the critical information and organizational tools you need to manage relationships more effectively—which is at the core of effective inside sales.
 According to the 2016 Sales Study from LinkedIn, 70 percent of sales professionals believe that relationship-building tools have a meaningful impact on their ability to grow revenues.

 Zach Hofer-Shall of the research and advisory firm Forrester describes social intelligence as the process of harnessing social media data to inform business strategy.
 For an inside sales professional, social intelligence software is valuable for revealing insights from social media.